 Discus fish is among the grandest freshwater fish suitable for the home aquarium.
 They are mostly known as the “King of the Aquarium” for their magnificence and royal colors.
-Discus fish are fascinating fish to enjoy for aquarium keepers, and they have gained popularity over time as they are very colorful due to its specific attractiveness.
+Discus fish are fascinating fish to enjoy for aquarium keepers, and they have gained popularity over time as they are very colorful due to their specific attractiveness.
 They are Peaceful but larger than other tropical fish, these fish illuminate the space where they are.
-In this post you can learn about discus fish care.
+In this post, you can learn about discus fish care.

 They belong to the Cichlidae family.
 Symphysodon is a family of cichlids native to the Amazon river basin in South America, colloquially known as discus.
-Owing to its unique shape, behavior, patterns and bright colors, discus becomes popular as a freshwater aquarium fish, and its aquaculture is a major in several Asian countries.
+Owing to its unique shape, behavior, patterns, and bright colors, discus becomes popular as a freshwater aquarium fish, and its aquaculture is a major in several Asian countries.

 Discus fish care

 - 1 Discus fish care

 - 2 Why Are Discus Fish so Expensive and Rewarding

 - 5 Discus Fish Appearance, colors